MonkeManX/monkemanx.github.io/content/articles/Insult_to_Humanity.md

 So what is left?

 Before the emergence of artificial intelligence models, the go-to answer was **language**.
 No other animal can convey abstract concepts as we do.
 Sure, some animals can communicate simple messages like “Look there!
-Danger!”—but the ability to abstract and share that abstraction is what drove the success of the human species.
+Danger!”, but the ability to abstract and share that abstraction is what drove the success of the human species.

 Yet this too has now been challenged.
 LLMs have become so skilled in conversation that the **Turing Test** is no longer taken seriously as a measure of consciousness or intelligence—because machines are now [regularly passing it](https://arxiv.org/abs/2503.23674).